 [a week passes]

 Telling a girl you want to go out with her without giving a specific time, date, and location will only frustrate her.
 Eventually, she may stop responding.
 So if you really want to take her out, be specific.
-Consider something like this:
+Consider something like the following.

-YOU: Awesome.
-There’s a great Korean BBQ restaurant near me that seriously has THE best kimchi.
+YOU: So, there’s a great Korean BBQ restaurant near me that seriously has THE best kimchi.
 It’s been in the neighborhood forever, and the servers are really entertaining.
 I think you’ll like it.
-Pick you up Saturday, say 7 pm?
+Wanna join me Saturday at 7?

 Her: Sounds perfect!